-Training sessions are offered to staff and CCG management on an 'as and when' basis by the finance department and the Trust's Commercial General Manager in addition to the telephone support and advice provided.
+Training sessions are offered to staff and CCG management on an 'as and when' basis by the finance department in addition to the telephone support and advice provided.

 6. MONITORING COMPLIANCE WITH THE PROCEDURAL DOCUMENT

 What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to Application of the policy Internal Audit Annually Report submitted to Audit and Non-Clinical Risk Committee (ANCRC); implementation of agreed recommendations overseen by Deputy Director of Finance.
 Income and expenditure accurately recorded External Audit Annually Annual accounts audit reported to ANCRC in ISA260; implementation of agreed recommendations overseen by Deputy Director of Finance.